idiap/facereclib/docs/experiments.rst

   - ``lda_subspace_dimension``: **(optional)** Limit the number of dimensions of the LDA subspace.
     If this parameter is not specified, no truncation is applied.
   - ``pca_subspace_dimension``: **(optional)** If given, the computed projection matrix will be a PCA+LDA matrix, where ``pca_subspace_dimension`` defines the size of the PCA subspace.
+    If ``pca_subspace_dimension`` is integral, it is the number of kept eigenvalues in the projection matrix; if is is float, it stands for the percentage of variance to keep.

 * ``facereclib.tools.PLDATool``: Computes a probabilistic LDA